lackhand/princess/tools/downtime.md

 Once each downtime, each princess can make a recovery roll:
 * 0d if she cannot spend time recovering or...
-* Her rank if she spends some time receiving treatment for any harm and...
+* Her rank if she spends at least one downtime action receiving treatment for any harm and...
 * +1d for favorable healing factors (medicines, expert skill, etc)
 * +1 effect for each action spent on recovery

 The resulting effect roll is the number of chronic harms whose tiers she can reduce by 1 (disappearing at 0).
 She can't pick any harm which has a higher tier harm remaining.

-> Artemis bravely steps up to the fire breathing chimera unafraid, and faces the consequences.
-> Everyone agrees that this is a Harm IV "Burned to a crisp", but Artemis' player dissents:
-> even without cover, she's a lithe cookie and would dodge the worst of the heat.
-> That still seems really bad, but it's lowered to an acute Harm III "Badly Burned" and she needs to spend a Danger roll of favor (she ends up spending 2 favor).
-> Once Rei chases off the dragon, Ami checks in on Artemis who'd been hanging back.
-> Artemis wants to attempt recovery, so she rolls her Danger again (since she's recovering from a physical injury).
-> This time, she gets to add +1d for Ami's first aid kit, and +1d for Ami's secret medical training quality.
-> It's reduced to Harm II "Bandaged burns"; it also becomes chronic and costs Artemis another 1 favor based on her roll.
-> Even if Ami hadn't given her first aid, it still would have become chronic.
-> Finally, the princesses take some well deserved R&R.
-> Artemis rolls her recovery roll, and gets an unfortunate 1.
-She can reduce her Harm II to a Harm I "healing scald", but can't go any further.
-> If she'd gotten a 2, she could have removed the Harm II entirely; if she'd had other injuries, she could split the levels of result between them.
-{:.example}

 After recovering harms, each princess also recovers back to 9 favor (less any favor spent during this downtime).

 > This healing is rather rapid.
-> If you want to have a long-term injury, consider a key or a trauma to reflect that.
+> If you want to have a long-term injury, consider taking a key or a trauma to reflect that.
 {:.note}

 ### Twist